The Black-Scholes Equation in Presence of Arbitrage: Geometric Arbitrage Theory Background

 but the first term vanish because of the anticommutativity of the wedge product $dx_i \wedge dx_j = - dx_j \wedge dx_i$.
 Rearrange the order of $\frac{\partial }{\partial x_i}$ and $\mathcal{D}$, we can conclude that

 \end{proof}

-We can prove following results which characterizes arbitrage as curvature. \begin{theorem}[\textbf{No Arbitrage}] The following assertions are equivalent: \begin{itemize} \item [(i)] The market model satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive semimartingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy for all portfolio nominals and all times the condition
+We can prove following results which characterizes arbitrage as curvature. \begin{theorem}[\textbf{No Arbitrage}] The following assertions are equivalent: \begin{itemize} \item [(i)] The market model (consisting base assets and futures with discounted prices $D$ and $P$) satisfies the no-free-lunch-with-vanishing-risk condition. \item[(ii)] There exists a positive local martingale $\beta=(\beta_t)_{t\ge0}$ such that deflators and short rates satisfy for all portfolio nominals and all times the condition